-- (a) Safeguard the purchase card and account number.
-Only the individual whose name appears on the card is authorized to use it.
-Allowing someone other than the cardholder to use the card, or sharing passwords to obtain products and services, is considered an unauthorized purchase that is subject to disciplinary action as outlined in the Human Resources Operating Instructions (HROI) Table of Penalties, ER-4.1, Section 27h. - (b) Obtain prior approval from the approving official before making a purchase.
-The approving official is required to approve the justification of each individual transaction for need and accuracy.
-The cardholder must obtain documented confirmation of any verbal approval within 10 days of receiving the verbal approval. - (c) Ensure the accounting classification code (ensuring correct object class codes) for each item to be procured has been certified by a budget official before the purchase is made.
+- documented confirmation of any verbal approval within 10 days of receiving the verbal approval.
+Although it is allowable to obtain a written approval within 10 days of the transaction, it is strongly recommended to have a written approval before the purchase. - (c) Ensure the accounting classification code (ensuring correct object class codes) for each item to be procured has been certified by a budget official funds certifier before the purchase is made.
 Each cardholder has a primary use or "default" accounting classification code based on the primary use of the card. - (d) Provide copies of source documents (i.e., invoice, purchase order, etc.) relating to purchases of accountable personal property to appropriate personnel. - (e) Abide by, and never exceed, their single and monthly purchase limits.
 Purchases must not be "split" to circumvent single purchase limits. - (f) Review and validate all charges against their sales slips, review any credits on the statement, and dispute charges for purchases not received. - (g) Review and approve transactions in US Bank Access Online within 45 days of the close of the billing cycle.
-All transactions must be final approved (including fraud and disputed transactions) to ensure funds are expended from the correct appropriation code. - (h) Notify the APC or alternate APC as part of the exit clearance process when retiring or leaving FAA, and properly destroy issued cards and convenience checks. - (hi) Maintain documentation for each purchase card transaction for 6 years, 3 months. - c.
-Single Purchase Limit.
-The maximum Single Purchase Limit that may be delegated to an unwarranted cardholder is \$10,000 (this limit applies to new delegations issued after January 12, 2009; all delegations issued before this date are unchanged and "grandfathered" at the limit established by the Chief of the Contracting Office in a Delegation of Purchasing Authority).
-Cardholders must not exceed their single and monthly purchase limits.
-Purchases must not be "split" in order to circumvent these single purchase limits.
+All transactions must be final approved (including fraud and disputed transactions) to ensure funds are expended from the correct appropriation code. - (h) Notify the APC or alternate APC as part of the exit clearance process when retiring or leaving FAA, and properly destroy issued cards and convenience checks. - (i) Maintain documentation for each purchase card transaction for 6 years, 3 months. - (i) Include a justification and description for each purchase so that it can be readily understood by someone that is reviewing the purchase in US Bank Access, the Purchase Card Processing System (PCPS), etc. - (k) Provide justification to AO's for any discrepancies with the transaction to include amount charged, product defects, shipping issues, return issues, credits, etc. Maintain a copy of the justification with the transaction documentation. - (1) Review and validate charges against sales receipts and invoices; review credits online and dispute transactions as applicable (e.g. amount charged, fraud, etc.). - (m) Splitting transactions/orders to stay within single or monthly limits or other applicable thresholds (including competition, services, construction or check writing limits) is prohibited.